kstar1996/Car_Plate_DataGenerator/README.md

-# Korean-license-plate-Generator
+# License-plate-Generator

-- electric vehicle license plate
-- 8 digit license plate

-Generate Synthetic Korea License Plate.
+Generate Synthetic Korea License Plates.

 - You can use this generator when there is insufficient data on the license plate.